UEA Innovation and Impact Awards return refreshed for 2020

 Outstanding Impact in Policy and Practice

-This prize recognises Impacts of research and innovation where the beneficiaries may include government, non-governmental organisations, charities and public sector organisation and society, either as a whole or groups of individuals in society.
+This prize recognises impacts of research and innovation where the beneficiaries may include government, non-governmental organisations, charities and public sector organisation and society, either as a whole or groups of individuals in society.
 It could include changes in professional guidance or training, direct changes in policy (or the prevention of change), the way in which options and/or evidence are viewed or evaluated by policy makers or increased efficiency in services.

-Outstanding Commercialisation of Technology
+Outstanding Commercialisation of Research

 - Research collaborations funded by industry or social enterprises

 - Commercial licensing of intellectual property to industry

 - Creation of a start-up company to exploit the intellectual property